terrier-org/pyterrier/docs/modules/ltr.rst

 When doing executing the pipeline above, then re-ranking of the documents again can be slow, as each separate BatchRetrieve object has to re-access the inverted index.
-For this reason, PyTerrier provides a class called FeaturesBatchRetrieve, which allows multiple query dependent features to be calculated at once.
+For this reason, PyTerrier provides a class called FeaturesBatchRetrieve, which allows multiple query dependent features to be calculated at once, by virtue of Terrier's Fat framework.

 .. autoclass:: pyterrier.FeaturesBatchRetrieve